 Paris has nearly 40 public pools, which means that no matter what arrondissement you are staying in or touring on a given day there’s a pool nearby.

-It will usually cost about 10 euros for a family of 4 to swim, plus a refundable 1-euro coin for a locker.
+It will usually cost about 10 Euros for a family of 4 to swim, plus a refundable 1-euro coin for a locker.
 The locker rooms are co-ed, which might seem startling but is actually handy for families.
 Don’t worry, there are changing stalls and people are modest.

-The Josephine Baker pool (right) is small, but also had plenty of room for splashing and jumping, as well as a wading pool.
+The Josephine Baker pool (above) is small, but also had plenty of room for splashing and jumping, as well as a wading pool.
 It’s a newer pool with a good locker room.
-Best of all it sits on a barge on the seine, with lots of funky waterfront cafes around it where you can stop for a drink or snack after your swim.
+Best of all it sits on a barge on the seine, with lots of funky waterfront cafés around it where you can stop for a drink or snack after your swim.